Biodiversity Heritage Library: Composition

 Since 2009, the BHL has expanded globally.
 The European Commission's eContentPlus program has funded the as Biodiversity Heritage Library for Europe.
 The BHL Europe project consisted of 28 consortium partners, mostly European libraries.
 The project closed in 2012, but many participating institutions remain active as BHL partners.

 Shortly thereafter another project BHL-China was launched in Beijing, in collaboration with the Chinese Academy of Sciences.
 Since then BHL in the strict sense has been called BHL-US/UK (usually only BHL-US), the global project has been referred to as BHL-Global, to distinguish it from the US/UK project.
 The global BHL project is managed primarily by the Smithsonian Institution (Washington, D.C.), Natural History Museum (London), and Missouri Botanical Garden.
 Six regional centers are planned.

 In 2010, the Atlas of Living Australia created a regional node for Australia.
 The digitisation operation is hosted by Museums Victoria and is nationally funded by the ALA.
 Australia's museums, herbaria, royal societies, field naturalist clubs and government organisations make up the contributors.
 Additionally, Brazil (through SciELO), and the Bibliotheca Alexandrina have also created regional BHL nodes.
 These projects will work together to share content, protocols, services, and digital preservation practices.

 There is an online BHL portal featuring Google Maps API integration, AJAX, tag clouds, and JPEG2000 images that facilitate multi-resolution zoom and pan.

 Governance

 The Biodiversity Heritage Library is managed by a Secretariat headquartered at Smithsonian Libraries and Archives in Washington, DC.
 An Executive Committee, elected by Biodiversity Heritage Library Members, provides strategic direction.
 The Secretariat is led by the BHL Program Director.
-Thomas Garnett served in that position (2006–2012) and was succeeded by Martin R. Kalfatovic (2012–June 30, 2024).
+Thomas Garnett served in that position (2006–2012) and was succeeded by Martin R. Kalfatovic (April 1, 2012–June 30, 2024).
+Kelli Trei (Biosciences Librarian and Associate Professor from the University of Illinois Urbana-Champaign) was appointed Transition Director in May 2025.